danverbraganza/dotfiles/site-lisp/python-mode.el-6.0.10/doc/commands-python-mode.rst

 -----------------
 Send the region to a Python interpreter.

-When called with M-x univeral-argument, execution through `default-value' of `py-shell-name' is forced.
+When called with M-x universal-argument, execution through `default-value' of `py-shell-name' is forced.
-When called with M-x univeral-argument followed by a number different from 4 and 1, user is prompted to specify a shell.
+When called with M-x universal-argument followed by a number different from 4 and 1, user is prompted to specify a shell.
 This might be the name of a system-wide shell or include the path to a virtual environment.

 When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.